-Welcome to Pickin' Up Tennessee, the first music-centered litter-awareness campaign in the Volunteer State since the popular "Tennessee Trash" public service ads of the 1970s--but with this important difference: PUTN focuses not on what makes Tennessee ugly but what makes Tennessee beautiful, from its breathtaking landscapes and rich music to its one-of-a-kind places and community-minded people.
+Welcome to Pickin' Up Tennessee, the first music-centered litter-awareness campaign in Tennessee since the popular "Tennessee Trash" public service ads of the 1970s--but with this important difference: Pickin' Up Tennessee focuses not on what makes Tennessee nasty but what makes it spectacular, from breathtaking landscapes and rich music to one-of-a-kind places and volunteer-spirited people.

 At the heart of Pickin' Up Tennessee are the 20 Daily Video Journals recoded during the June 2013 Pickin' Up Tennessee RV Tour.
 For four weeks starting June 1, the Pickin' Up Tennessee filmmaking team—Dave Porfiri and Linda Duvoisin of Chattanooga-based Mindflow Media, along with their two daughters, Jane, 10, and Harlan, 8—traveled the state aboard the Pickin' Up Tennessee RV.
 Along the way, they filmed iconic scenery, recorded a sound-quilt of live music performances, visited hidden tourism treasures, talked to lots of interesting people and joined hundreds of community volunteers in collecting and recycling roughly a ton of broken bottles, rusty cans, discarded tires and other litter.
 Each evening, camped in one of Tennessee's award-winning state parks, they edited footage, kept blogs and posted photos to Facebook, Twitter and other social media.